lorenzo-rovigatti/comp_bio_notes/nucleic_acids.md

 The last two decades has seen the steady rise of DNA nanotechnology, which uses synthetic DNA to mimic, at least to some degree, the complexity of RNA secondary structure in order to exploit it for applications.
 :::

 Assuming that each base can either be unbound or involved in a single base pair[^no_triplex], the secondary structure of nucleic acids is defined by the pairing information of the nucleotides.
 By assigning a unique index to each nucleotide, this information can be represented as a list of index pairs, where each entry represents a single base pair.
-While, as I mentioned already, there are key differences between DNA and RNA, the surge of DNA nanotechnology have blurred the boundaries between the two, and many of the secondary structures that were unique to RNA can also be found in synthetic DNA systems.
+While, as I mentioned already, there are key differences between DNA and RNA, the surge of DNA nanotechnology has blurred the boundaries between the two, and many of the secondary structures that were unique to RNA can also be found in synthetic DNA systems.
 As a result, in this part I will refer to generic "nucleic acids", if not explicitly stated otherwise.

 ```{figure} figures/secondary_structure.png
 :name: fig:secondary_structure